SavStanis/OSLabs/Lab6/README.md

 # Lab 6: Profiling

-The task was to the program, optimize it and repeat profiling.
+The task was to profile the program, optimize it and repeat profiling.
 Var: 13 (27 mod 15 + 1)

 Since we want to profile our program with gprof, we have to provide additional parameter to the GCC command.
 It will look like this: